Singapore Fund Management Company Setup Guide

 The scheme (for which no approval is required) is for Singapore-based funds, which are unable to claim GST incurred on goods or services under the normal GST rules.
 To be eligible, a fund must have been granted approval for income-tax concessions (under the schemes 13R or 13X, amongst others).
 In addition, the fund must have a prescribed fund manager in Singapore (either one who is licensed, registered or otherwise exempted).

 Notably, this is the only scheme where meeting the requirements automatically entitles the FMC to exemptions.
-For all the rest (detailed below), an approval by MAS (looks at benefit to Singapore and company’s growth trajectory) is needed before any tax incentive can be enjoyed by the FMC.
+For all the rest (detailed below), approval by MAS (looks at the benefit to Singapore and the company’s growth trajectory) is needed before any tax incentive can be enjoyed by the FMC.

 Financial Sector Initiative – Fund Management Award (FSI – FM)